Which tool is better? Which one should you use? Which one will make your images even better?

 Some photographers avoid vibrancy and saturation because of their intensity.
 But you’ll miss out on valuable creative opportunities.

 If you use them incorrectly, you’ll end up with unflattering photos.
 And these will discourage you from experimenting with these tools again.

 Knowing when to use one over the other will help you avoid these mistakes.

-For example, portrait photographers gravitate towards vibrance because it doesn’t oversaturate skin tones.
-Macro photographers might prioritise saturation to highlight every color detail.
+For example, portrait photographers gravitate towards vibrancy because it doesn’t oversaturate skin tones.
+Macro photographers might prioritize saturation to highlight every color detail.

 Which Program Do You Need to Adjust Vibrance and Saturation